fgheysels/fgheysels.github.io/_posts/2022-11-15-json-in-apim-policies.md

 </set-header>
 ```

-and I thought I was done.
+And by that, I thought I was done.
 Unfortunately it is not possible to dynamically construct and use named values.
 I learned that named values are not evaluated at run-time when executing a policy.
 Instead, the `named value` reference is replaced by it's value when the APIM policy is saved, and therefore it is obvious that you cannot dynamically reference `named value` instances.

 # JSON to the rescue ?